Zubenna/group_our_transportation/README.md

 - In your browser, type http://localhost:3000 to access the app.
 - You can now sign up or Log in, to test all features.
 - Example; Log in with username, testerone or testertwo.

+## Upload your own picture
+- Upload your own picture when creating new user and new group for your tests.
+  This is because active storage pictures are stored on the local computer.The live version has been set up professionally to store images using amazon storage.

 ## Live Version
 - [Launch App](https://fast-dawn-66004.herokuapp.com/)